mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

-Running VW without any arguments produces a message which briefly explains each argument.
+Running VW with the`-h` or `--help` option produces a message which briefly explains each argument.
 Below arguments are grouped according to their function and each argument is explained in more detail.

 # VW options
     -h [ --help ]                    Look here: http://hunch.net/~vw/ and